jimmyfyx/jimmyfyx.github.io/_pages/about.md

 Before attending graduate school, I obtained my bachelor's degree also at University of Illinois Urbana-Champaign, where I majored in Electrical Engineering and minored in Computer Science.

-In my academic journey, I specialize in developing algorithms to improve the spatial awareness and decision-making abilities of autonomous systems for safety purposes.
-My reserach interests include:
+In my academic journey, I specialize in developing algorithms to enhance the spatial awareness and decision-making abilities of autonomous systems to safely navigate in dynamic and unstructured environments.
+Topics I'm interested in include but not limited to:

 - **Safe Autonomy**
 - **Machine Perception, Computer Vision**
 - **Real-to-Sim and Sim-to-Real in robotics**

-In terms of industry experience, I've gained hands-on work with robotic systems, focusing on robotic perception.
-At [LifeFoundry Inc.](https://www.life-foundry.com/), I worked on projects that involve real-time robot agent communication, image classification & processing, and vision-based servo control based on accurate pose estimation.
-Recently, I worked at [Zoox Inc.](https://zoox.com/), developing novel methods to generate high-fidelity synthetic camera data for the next-generation generative simulation for autonomous vehicles.
+In industry, I had spent time at [Zoox Inc.](https://zoox.com/), honorably supervised by [Eric Schafer](https://www.linkedin.com/in/eric-schafer-1636853) and [Phillipe Burlina](https://resvirtualis.github.io/) to work on generative sensor simulation for autonomous vehicles.
+Earlier, I was at [LifeFoundry Inc.](https://www.life-foundry.com/), working on real-time vision-based perception system for AGVs.

 Feel free to explore my work and reach out if you're interested.
 I'm always excited to connect with others in robotics, AI, and tech innovation!